What does extruded dog food mean?

-Put simply, there are currently two main ways to produce dry pet food – baking or extruding.
+Put simply, there are currently two main ways to produce dry dog food – baking or extruding.

 Extrusion is typically used in larger more industrialised processes.
 The extrusion process that the food goes through uses machines that were originally created to create breakfast cereals.
 The machines are incredibly efficient and help companies produce large quantities of nutritious, shelf-stable pet foods.
-In fact, the extrusion process is used widely in the food industry; it’s not just for pet food.
+In fact, the extrusion process is used widely in the food industry; it’s not just for dry dog foods.

 The extrusion process itself works by combining the wet and dry ingredients in the recipe to make a doughy mixture.
 This mixture is then put in a machine called the expander that cooks it using pressurised steam or hot water.

 Once cooked, the dough is then forced (or extruded) through specially sized and shaped holes (called die’s), where it is cut off by a knife.
 It’s critical that this part of the process is done while the dough is still compacted from the high pressure because as they begin to cool the dough pieces start to puff up.
 Leaving you with the dry biscuits that most people are familiar with.